sagemath/trac_to_gh/Issue 2413.md

 # Issue 2413: Correction in "How to use the Sage Notebook"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2413

 Original creator: hfvillafuerte